amy324/Markdown-To-HTML-Microservice/README.md

 ## Purpose

-This project is a useful exercise in working with regular expressions, string processing, and translating a set of syntax rules into a reusable Go function.
+As well as being useful for quickly generating HTML code from markdown format, this project is a demonstration in working with regular expressions, string processing, and translating a set of syntax rules into a reusable Go function.

 ## Contributing